Israeli espionage in the United States: Continuing espionage and recent incidents (1990s–2020s)

-Later, in 2019, a more blatant espionage incident came to light: surveillance devices were found near the White House and other sensitive locations in Washington, DC, with U.S. intelligence determining Israel was likely responsible.
+Later, in 2019, another espionage incident came to light: surveillance devices were found near the White House and other sensitive locations in Washington, DC, with U.S. intelligence determining Israel was likely responsible.
 The devices, known as StingRays or IMSI catchers, mimic cell phone towers and can intercept calls and texts.
 A forensic analysis by the FBI and DHS linked the equipment to Israeli agents, according to three former U.S. officials.
 The devices appeared intended to monitor the cellphones of President Donald Trump and his top aides.
-When the story (originally broken by Politico) became public, Israel flatly rejected the accusation as a "blatant lie," reiterating its official policy against spying in the U.S. Notably, the Trump administration chose not to publicly rebuke Israel.
+When the story (originally broken by Politico) became public, Israel flatly rejected the accusation as a "blatant lie," reiterating its official policy against spying in the U.S. The Trump administration chose not to publicly rebuke Israel.
 One former official said the reaction under Trump was far more muted than it would have been under any other administration.
-Indeed, President Trump himself said he found it hard to believe Israel was behind the spy devices.
+President Trump himself said he found it hard to believe Israel was behind the spy devices.
 The FBI, Secret Service, and other agencies declined to comment on the record, and the matter was largely dropped without formal action.

-Most recently, attention has turned to the murky case of Jeffrey Epstein – the American financier and convicted sex offender – and his alleged connections to Israeli intelligence.
+In the 2020s, attention turned to the case of Jeffrey Epstein, the American financier and convicted sex offender, and his alleged connections to Israeli intelligence.
 After Epstein's 2019 arrest (and subsequent death in jail under disputed circumstances), speculation arose that his sex-trafficking and possible blackmail scheme might have been abetted by a foreign intelligence service.
-Epstein was long closely associated with Ghislaine Maxwell, the daughter of Robert Maxwell (called "Israels Superspy").
+Epstein was long closely associated with Ghislaine Maxwell, the daughter of Robert Maxwell (called "Israel's Superspy").
 Epstein's main financial patron was billionaire Leslie Wexner, who gave Epstein control over vast assets in the late 1980s.
 Wexner was a co-founder of the "Mega Group," an informal network of pro-Israel philanthropists and businessmen formed in 1991, possibly connected with Israeli intelligence circles.
-Epstein was also closely associated with Ehud Barak, former Israeli Prime Minister and commander of military intelligence.
-Israeli officials, including former Prime Minister Naftali Bennett, have forcefully denied claims of Epstein being an Israeli agent as "categorically false" conspiracy theories.
+Epstein was also closely associated with Ehud Barak, former Israeli prime minister and commander of military intelligence.
+Israeli officials, including former prime minister Naftali Bennett, have forcefully denied claims of Epstein being an Israeli agent as "categorically false" conspiracy theories.
+The millions of documents the United States released in 2026 (Epstein files) do not indicate conclusively that Epstein worked for the Mossad.

+2024–2026 Israeli–United States espionage cases

+Israel and the United States have previously acknowledged and tolerated the respective presence of espionage in both countries.

+During the 2026 Iran War, "senior IDF officials entered top-secret US command centers, senior US military officials entered Israeli command centers, and a large number of US military aircraft were operating out of Ben-Gurion Airport," according to The Jerusalem Post.

+In 2025 and 2026, several proposed laws to alter and expand the US-Israeli security relationship were introduced in the United States Congress.